-The department expects each candidate, at the time of the tenure and promotion reviews, to articulate his or her approach to past and ongoing programs of research and to discuss his or her publication record and trajectory for future research projects.
+The department expects each candidate, at the time of the tenure and promotion reviews, to articulate their approach to past and ongoing programs of research and to discuss their publication record and trajectory for future research projects.
 The tenured faculty members in the department evaluate the scholarly works of candidates undergoing review for tenure.
 Full professors in the department evaluate the scholarly works of candidates pursuing promotion to the rank of full professor.
-All applicable members of the department will carefully consider and weigh the candidate's self-evaluation and scholarship portfolio in completing their reviews of a candidate's scholarship.
-Their evaluations will also consider and speak to the views that external reviewers express about the candidate's scholarly works.
+All eligible department members will carefully review and consider the candidate's self-evaluation and scholarship portfolio when evaluating their scholarship.
+Their evaluations will also take into account and address the perspectives expressed by external reviewers regarding the candidate's scholarly work.

-Guidelines in Evaluating Scholarship:
+Guidelines in Evaluating Scholarship